 - Sets out how to apply for a medicine to be approved and registered in the Australian Register for Therapeutic Goods (ARTG) in order to be legally supplied in Australia.

-- Provides a number of mechanisms to enable access to unapproved therapeutic goods, including the and .
+- Provides a number of mechanisms to enable access to unapproved therapeutic goods, including the Special Access and Authorised Prescriber .

-- The TGA have also compiled , defining the quality requirements required by all unapproved medicinal cannabis products available in Australia.
+- The TGA have also compiled Therapeutic Goods Order.
+No. , defining the quality requirements required by all unapproved medicinal cannabis products available in Australia.

 - The Poisons Standard is a Commonwealth legislative instrument consisting of decisions that classify different medicines and poisons into 'Schedules'.